 This edition is only slightly smaller than the paperback edition which I also have, and it is actually slightly thicker than the paperback.
 The weight of both books is identical at 573 grams.

 This book is 6 5/16 inches high, and 4 11/16 inches wide and 14/16 thick or 160 mm high, 119 mm wide and 21 mm thick.

-For such a valuable and well-used book, a leather cover and gilded page edges would be nice, too.
+A leather cover and gilded page edges would be nice, too.